josiah14/articles/scala-types-0.md

 scala>
 ```

 The above shows the advantages of flattening out our nested abstract types.
 It makes the code more concise and easier to understand and reason about, both for the initial implementer, and for the person the comes by later that needs to understand the code in order to work in it.
 If we end up with nested structures, it's best to `flatten` them out to make the operations over the data contained within the datatype's context easier to reason about.
-Whether it's ``, `Try`, `Either`, or some other type, the concept is the same.
+Whether it's `Option`, `Try`, `Either`, or some other type, the concept is the same.

 *You may be wondering, what if I have different types nested within each other, like an  inside of a Try?
 That leads to a more advanced topic that we won't cover in this article called Monad Transformers.
 Monad Transformers are not part of the core Scala API, but do exist in the ScalaZ library, and can be implemented manually using core Scala if needed.*

 ##### Try

-`flatten` for `Try` works pretty much the same as it does for ``.
+`flatten` for `Try` works pretty much the same as it does for `Option`.
 Scala does not allow nested Failures, so it's really a lot like `Option`, which only allows nested `Some`s, except in the case of `Try`, we have to manage nested `Success`s instead.

 Here's a basic example of how `flatten`ning `Try`s works: